 At China Change, a few dedicated staff on a shoe string budget bring you information and produce videos about human rights, the rule of law, and civil society in China.
 We want to help you understand aspects of China’s political landscape that are the most censored and least understood.

-Our reports or translations have often been linked or cited by mainstream media outlets such as the New York Times, the Washington Post, the Guardian, the Telegraph (to name a few), and Congressional reports.
+Our reports and translations are regularly linked or cited by major media outlets such as The New York Times, The Washington Post, The Guardian, and The Telegraph (to name a few), and we are often cited in Congressional and other governmental and NGO reports.
 Our interviews and profiles provide engaging, personal stories of “the change makers of China.”
-Our website is collected by Columbia University’s human rights website collections.
+Our website has been cataloged in Columbia University’s human rights website collection.

 Tom speaks fluent Mandarin with a background in East Asian Studies and Anthropology.
 He lived in China for five years until the summer of 2012.
 He lives in Minnesota.

 We are a 501(c)(3) organization.
 If you wish to support our work, please visit our “Become a Benefactor” page to find information you need to donate online or offline.
 Your gift is tax-deductible.